Stevemaster92/LineImageListItems/README.md

 # LineImageListItems (LILI)
 [LineImageListItems](https://github.com/Stevemaster92/LineImageListItems) is an easy-to-use library which provides default list items, adapters, and list fragments fitting daily Android development with [ListView](https://developer.android.com/reference/android/widget/ListView.html)s.
 The library is implemented in a way such that custom changes to the layout of the different list items can be made easily.
-Furthermore, one can extend the functionalities of the provided models, adapters, and fragments to their personal usage and create own classes for each component.
+Furthermore, one can extend the functionalities of the provided models, adapters, and fragments to their personal usage and create own classes of each component.

 ## Getting started
 At the moment, only an Android Archive (AAR) file of the library exists.